 Overview of Merrill Edge and Merrill Lynch

-Both Merrill Edge and Merrill Lynch are owned by Bank of America, and both brokers provide investment services.
-Merrill Lynch was founded as an independent company in the early 1900’s.
-It was acquired by Bank of America in 2008.
-In 2010, the combined company launched Merrill Edge as a low-cost discount broker, with Merrill Lynch catering to wealthier clients.
-There are other differences, too.
-Let’s take a look at them.
+Both Merrill Edge and Merrill Lynch are owned by Bank of America, and both offer investment services.
+Merrill Lynch started as its own company in the early 1900s.
+Bank of America bought Merrill Lynch in 2008.
+In 2010, Bank of America started Merrill Edge as a low-cost broker, while Merrill Lynch focused on wealthier clients.
+There are other differences too.
+Here’s a look at them.

 Geographic Markets

-Merrill Lynch is a global company with operations all around the world.
-Besides its locations in the United States and Canada, it has offices in Hong Kong, Australia, the Cayman Islands, France, China, Germany, India, Japan, Israel, Malaysia, Korea, Saudi Arabia, Russia, and many other regions.
-Countries that don’t have a Merrill Lynch office are usually served by a location in a nearby area.
-Brazil, for example, is served by the company’s Miami office.
+Merrill Lynch is a global company with offices around the world.
+Besides the United States and Canada, it has offices in places like Hong Kong, Australia, the Cayman Islands, France, China, Germany, India, Japan, Israel, Malaysia, Korea, Saudi Arabia, Russia, and many other regions.
+If a country doesn’t have a Merrill Lynch office, clients are usually served by a nearby office.
+For example, Brazil is served by the Miami office.

-Merrill Edge is strictly for U.S. clients.
-An account can only be opened by persons residing in the United States.
-Despite its on-line focus, the discount broker does have financial advisors located in many Bank of America branches.
-Merrill Lynch operates its own independent branch network.
+Merrill Edge is only for U.S. clients.
+You must live in the United States to open an account.
+Even though Merrill Edge works mostly online, it has financial advisors in many Bank of America branches.
+Merrill Lynch has its own separate branch network.

 Security Research

-Merrill Lynch publishes a great deal of security research, whereas Merrill Edge does not.
-Nevertheless, many of Merrill Lynch’s materials can be accessed by Merrill Edge customers.
-The Merrill Edge site hosts pdf reports from Merrill Lynch on important economic issues.
-These documents can be downloaded free of charge.
-Merrill Lynch also provides stock reports on many popular companies.
-They include buy, hold, and sell recommendations.
-They can also be downloaded by Merrill Edge traders.
+Merrill Lynch creates a lot of research reports, but Merrill Edge does not.
+Still, many reports from Merrill Lynch are available to Merrill Edge clients.
+The Merrill Edge website has PDF reports from Merrill Lynch about key economic topics.
+These reports can be downloaded for free.
+Merrill Lynch also provides stock reports for many popular companies.
+These reports include buy, hold, and sell ratings and can also be downloaded by Merrill Edge users.

 Private Banking & Investment Group

-Merrill Lynch has a division called the Private Banking and Investment Group.
-This department serves high net worth (HNW) individuals and their families.
-Available services include estate planning, advice on executive compensation, insurance, philanthropy, and global investments.
-This Merrill Lynch section also helps businesses with financing, expansion, IPO’s, and mergers and acquisitions.
-Merrill Edge generally does not work with HNW clients.
+Merrill Lynch has a Private Banking and Investment Group for wealthy individuals and their families.
+This group offers estate planning, advice on executive pay, insurance, charity planning, and global investments.
+It also helps businesses with financing, growth, IPOs, and mergers and acquisitions.
+Merrill Edge does not usually work with wealthy clients.

 Merrill Edge vs Merrill Lynch: Pricing

-Fees and commissions vary widely between the two companies.
-Merrill Lynch does not offer self-directed accounts, so its pricing schedule is for managed account services.
-Merrill Edge, on the other hand, offers both self-directed and low-cost managed accounts.
+Fees and commissions are very different between the two.
+Merrill Lynch does not have self-directed accounts, so its pricing is for managed accounts only.
+Merrill Edge offers both self-directed and low-cost managed accounts.

-For managed accounts, Merrill Edge has a low-cost package called Guided Investing.
-It costs 0.45% annually and requires just $5,000 to start.
-This package buys and sells low-cost ETF’s.
-A more expensive option is Select Portfolios, which costs 85 basis points every year and has a $20,000 account minimum.
-This plan comes with professional financial guidance from a Merrill Edge Financial Solutions Advisor at a Bank of America location.
-Select Portfolios also invests in other securities besides ETF’s.
+For managed accounts, Merrill Edge offers a package called Guided Investing for 0.45% per year and a $5,000 minimum.
+This plan uses low-cost ETFs.
+A higher-cost option is Select Portfolios, which charges 0.85% per year and has a $20,000 minimum.
+This plan includes advice from a Merrill Edge Financial Solutions Advisor at a Bank of America branch.
+Select Portfolios can invest in more than just ETFs.

-Merrill Lynch’s pricing schedule is less transparent than Merrill Edge’s, in part because the former’s costs are negotiable.
-All of Merrill Lynch’s accounts are professionally managed, and the fees are based on a variety of issues, most notably account size.
-Clients who select the company’s wrap fee account pay no commissions for ETF or stock trades.
-There is also no account fee.
-Like Merrill Edge, bonds are priced on a markup or markdown basis, and interest is charged on margin.
-The rates on these services, however, could be different from what Merrill Edge charges.
+Merrill Lynch’s pricing is less clear than Merrill Edge’s, partly because the fees can be negotiated.
+All Merrill Lynch accounts are managed by professionals, and fees depend on things like account size.
+Clients with wrap fee accounts pay no commissions on ETF or stock trades, and there is no account fee.
+Bonds are priced with a markup or markdown, and interest is charged on margin.
+The rates may be different from those at Merrill Edge.

-Merrill Lynch’s asset-based management fee schedule is a tiered system with larger accounts getting lower rates:
+Merrill Lynch uses a tiered fee system, with larger accounts getting lower rates:

 Account Balance | Merrill Lynch Fee | Style Manager Fee |